A Generative Model for Digital Camera Noise Synthesis

 Each encoder block used in our generator contains a sequence of modified Nonlinear Activation Free (NAF)~\cite{chen2022simple} blocks.
 The original NAF block consists of two sequences of layers with skip connections around them.
 The first sequence of layers contains all important ingredients, namely Layer Normalization~\cite{ba2016layer}, a gating mechanism~\cite{shazeer2020glu}, and channel attention~\cite{hu2018squeeze}.
 We found that the second sequence of layers in a NAF block is not needed for obtaining high quality results in our task.
 In order to end up with a simpler and leaner architecture, we therefore propose to only take the first sequence of layers in a NAF block and refer to this as Simple NAF (SNAF) block shown in Fig.~\ref{fig:snaf}.

 For our decoder, we propose a SNAF block with noise injection (SNAF-NI).
 We place the noise injection between the convolution layer and the simple gating layer as shown in Fig.~\ref{fig:snaf-ni}, which is added onto the concept of \cite{karras2020analyzing}.
 The injected noise is a one-channel Gaussian noise map with the same spatial resolution as the deep features.
 The noise value is sampled independently on each spatial position.
 We use a trainable scalar to control the variance of this Gaussian noise map and add it to each channel of the features.
 We then use another trainable scalar to control the contribution of the noise injected features.
-We evaluate the performance of each proposed block in detail in Sec.\ref{subsec:ablations}.